anguyen8/image-diff/README.md

     </p>
 </div>

-This repository contains the code and data for the paper `Vision Language Models Are Blind`.
+This repository contains the code and data for the paper `Improving zero-shot object-level change detection by incorporating visual correspondence` (WACV 2025).

 ## Abstract
 *Zero-shot identification of key object-level changes between two images is a fundamental task to many applications